- Experience all Barcelona has to offer: amazing architecture, excellent cuisine, and spectacular beaches

+Students can earn 6-9 credit hours in six weeks in Barcelona.
 Students will enroll in at least one University of Nebraska-Lincoln CBA course and 1-2 courses at IAU College, the host institution in Barcelona.
-Internship opportunities are available immediately before and following the 6-week program, between May and August.
-Interested candidates should contact the faculty leaders for length, type, and cost information.
+Extended course options for additional language learning and internship placement is available for interested students.

 A minimum of six hours is required for this program.
 Students enroll in at least ONE of the following UNL courses:

 ECON 312 (3 credits)

 BSAD 491 (3 credits)

 Please note: the current program budget estimates tuition for one UNL course.
 IAU courses are included in the program cost.

 Students will also choose 1-2 IAU College courses; which include: